Martin Wows NAMM 2020 with the Ultramodern SC-13E

 The first 13-fret Martin model offers ergonomic versatility in a beautiful, cutting edge acoustic-electric guitar

-January 15, 2020
+January 15, 2020 (Revised July, 2020)

-The back and sides are gorgeous Hawaiian koa, laid down as a fine veneer over an interior core made of solid Khaya.
+Beneath the veneer is an interior core of solid Khaya ivorensis from West Africa, which is nearer to tropical American mahogany in hardness and specific gravity than other African wood.
+That is why furniture makers have called it African mahogany for centuries, and why luthiers have used it for many years to make acoustic guitars, electric guitars, and classical guitars.
 This building technique was also used to make the original Road Series Martins and returned on the Style 12 koa models this past year.
-It allows for good looking wood on the outside, while having a Khaya core for strength and stability.
+It allows for great looking wood on the outside, while having a Khaya core for strength and stability.

 New Martin for the New Decade